 Getting Started with Blazor Dialog Component in Web App

-This section briefly explains about how to include Blazor Dialog component in your Blazor Web App using Visual Studio and Visual Studio Code.
+This section briefly explains about how to include Blazor Dialog component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites